fulopkovacs/msg2tmux.vim/README.md

 # [WIP] msg2tmux.vim

 > WARNING: This plugin is still in development, and may stuck in this state for ever.
-If you need something stable and robust you can check out ethese projects](#when-shouldnt-you-use-this-plugin-?) that inspired _msg2tmux_ in the first place.
+If you need something stable and robust you can check out [these projects](#when-shouldnt-you-use-this-plugin-?) that inspired _msg2tmux_ in the first place.

 Transform markdown documents into interactive notebooks with `vim` and `tmux`.